mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ---
 # Get started with journeys{#jo-quick-start}

-## Pre-requisites
+## Pre-requisites{#start-prerequisites}

-In order to send messages with journeys, the following configuration is required:
+In order to send messages with journeys, the following configurations are required:

 1. **Configure an event**: if you want to trigger your journeys unitarily when an event is received, you need to configure an event.
 You define the expected information and how to process it.
 This step is performed by a **technical user**.
 [Read more](../event/about-events.md).